yashwantshila/rajtst/docs/IP_CAPTURE_SYSTEM.md

 ### Manual Testing
 1. Start backend server
-2. Log in as a regular user
+2. Register or log in as a regular user
-3. Visit Index page
-4. Verify IP address is displayed
+3. Verify IP address is stored in Firestore
-5. Check Firestore for stored data

 ## Configuration